 P-4 Senator

-Verdict: A decent weapon when you want to add a bit more mid-tier target removal to your loadout.
+Verdict: A very good weapon when you want to add a bit more mid-tier (and even some larger) target removal to your loadout.
 Holding the reload key will see your helldiver spin the revolver.

 Unlocked: Page 1 of the Steeled Veterans premium war bond.